Making Open Data Real: A Public Consultation

-The Open Data consultation paper sets out Government’s proposed approach for Transparency and Open Data Strategy, which is aimed at establishing a culture of openness and transparency in public services.
-We want to hear from everyone – citizens, businesses, public services themselves, and other interest groups – on how we can best embed a culture of openness and transparency in our public services.
+The Open Data consultation paper sets out government’s proposed approach for a Transparency and Open Data Strategy, which is aimed at establishing a culture of openness and transparency in public services.
+We want to hear from everyone – citizens, businesses, public services themselves and other interest groups – on how we can best embed a culture of openness and transparency in our public services.

 The proposed approach is fundamentally about creating a ‘pull’ (an enhanced right to data) and a ‘push’ (a presumption of publication).
 The consultation seeks the public’s views on: